loganmarchione/docker-php-startpage/FEATURES.md

 ![Screenshot](https://raw.githubusercontent.com/loganmarchione/docker-php-startpage/master/screenshots/navbar_links_on.png)

 #### Custom footer
-The file `footer.php` contains the HTML used in the footer.
+The file `footer.html` contains the HTML used in the footer.
 Populate it as needed.
 ```
 <div class="container">
   <footer class="py-3 my-4">